juvelas/juvelas.github.io/_pages/publications.md

 # Under review

 * __Velasco, J.A__., Luna-Aranguré, C., Calderón-Bustamante, O, Mendoza, A., González-Salazar, C, Estrada, F. The role of geographical, ecological and socioeconomic drivers shapíng urban biodiversity across Mexican cities.
 Submitted to Diversity and Distributions.

-* Vásquez-Restrepo, J.D., Ochoa-Ochoa, L., Flores-Villela, O., __Velasco, J.A__.
-A deconstructive approach to evaluate dimensions of alpha diversity in squamates (Reptilia: Squamata) across the Americas.
-Submitted to Global Ecology and Biogeography.

 * García-Rodríguez, A., Arias, E., Parra-Olear, G., __Velasco, J.A__.
 Unraveling the links between environmental heterogeneity, climatic instability and lineage diversification in the bridge of the Americas.
 Submitted to Evolution.